Our Dedicated Staff

 Michelle has long been passionate & active in sustainability, social justice, and cultural imagination.
 She is a US State Department BoldFood fellow working to ensure global food security starting with the US and Uganda.
 BoldFood is mapping resources & opportunities for food justice and security for our increasingly urban world.
 Michelle is a past Center for Progressive Leadership fellow who focused on sustainable regional planning, design and development.
 Michelle graduated from Colorado College where she studied Anthropology, Women's Issues, International Development and Urban Studies.
 As an avid sustainability advocate, Michelle incorporates a social justice framework in all she does.
 She humbly dedicates herself to transforming our cultural, political and physical infrastructure in ways that promote and enhance health, the environment, social justice, culture and beauty.
 She currently co-hosts the Skywalker Artivist Meetup (artist+activist=artivist) in Denver with her husband, Ramon.
 Her favorite ecological term is "ecotome" (or ecotone), an especially diverse boundary zone between ecological communities.
 Michelle is a multi-ethnic writer, editor, project instigator, and mother of three.

 Born and raised in Greece, Pavlos grew up bilingual and bicultural.
 Before moving to Colorado Pavlos served on the board of the Oregon Public Interest Research Group, and was the publications coordinator and also served at the board at the Institute for Social Ecology in Vermont.
-Since moving to Colorado he has served as the publications coordinator for the Fourth World Center, been the publisher and associate editor of Democracy and Nature, the international journal for inclusive democracy, and taught at Escuela Tlatelolco.
-His years of experience in environmental and wilderness education include being a Wilderness First Responder, a certified permaculture designer and instructor, a Project Learning Tree facilitator, undergraduate work in environmental studies/social ecology, and graduate work in indigenous studies and wilderness ethics.
+Since moving to Colorado he has served as the publications coordinator for the Fourth World Center, been the publisher and associate editor of Society and Nature/Democracy & Nature, the international journal of political ecology, and taught at Escuela Tlatelolco.
+His decades of experience in environmental and wilderness education include being a Wilderness First Responder, a certified permaculture designer and instructor, a Project Learning Tree facilitator, academic work in environmental studies/social ecology, indigenous studies and wilderness ethics.
 Pavlos is a certified small water systems operator and the father of three children.

 Robert Chanate is a member of the Kiowa Nation and has lived in Denver, Colorado for several years.
 He is a volunteer for various Native organizations in which his support role differs based on the groups mission.
 Some of this work includes Native Youth leadership development, grassroots community organizing and educational presentations.
 He also is a contributor to Indian Country Today.
 Robert trained as a wildlands firefighter and served as an engine crew leader.